oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

     *   List any PRs that are ready to go in the order they were distributed (i.e., older goes first, incentive to get in early)
+        * **Format:  list PRs directly on this agenda page, no sub-pages**
     *   Simple "Any objection or discussion?" on each PR
         *	if none, merge the PR
         *	If any discussion, change PR to draft and defer to item 3 on agenda

 3.	**Draft Pull Requests for Discussion**
-    *   List an PRs for discussion in the order they were distributed (i.e., older goes first, incentive to get in early), adding deferred PRs from item 2 last
+    *   List any PRs for discussion in the order they were distributed (i.e., older goes first, incentive to get in early), adding deferred PRs from item 2 last
+        * **Format: List PRs on this page, create sub-agenda item (i.e., 3.1, 3.2, ...) with detailed information for discussion**
     *   Time-bound discussion depending on number to be discussed and amount of agenda time allocated to remaining agenda items
-    *   Intent is to (1) alert everyone to proposed changes and (2) reach consensus on issues that arise
+    *   Intent is to
+        *   (1) alert everyone to proposed changes and
+        *   (2) reach consensus on issues that arise
-    *   Defer resolution to email, later agenda items, and *ad hoc* meetings if can’t resolve in timeslot
+    *   Defer resolution to email, Slack, later agenda items, and *ad hoc* meetings if concerns can’t resolve in timeslot
     *   If draft PR is something discussed before and has no new changes, it can be skipped until changes have been made and/or consensus reached